LeidyGil/leidygil.github.io/SQL_English.md

 3   Pedro   Lopez

 Exercise
-Create an SQL query that shows all the data FROM the mentioned tables of people without a profession.
+Create an SQL query that shows all the data from the mentioned tables of people without a profession.
 ```sql
 SELECT *
 FROM personas pe LEFT JOIN profesion pr